eugenia1984/english/glossary.md

 - **checkout process** refers to the steps involved in completing a purchase, whether in a physical store or online.
 In a physical store, this usually involves taking items to a cashier, paying, and receiving a receipt.
 In online shopping, it includes adding items to a cart, entering shipping and payment details, and finalizing the order.

 - **Chat**: To talk with someone.
 Example: ``I chat with my friends at work``.

 - **Checking emails**: To look at and read new messages in your email account.
 Example: ``After logging in, I check my emails to see if I have any new messages``.

+- **Circuit design**: is the process of planning the layout and connections of an electrical or electronic circuit.

 - **clear your mind**: means to free your mind from stress or worry. ``Clear your mind before the test to focus better``. (freeing the mind from distractions).